Last update: October 17, 2018

 Consult the Science Gateways Community Institute site for more information.

-The Texas Advanced Computing Center (TACC) introduces their newest resource Stampede2, entering full production in the Fall 2017 as the 18 petaflop national resource that builds on the successes of the original Stampede system it replaces.
+The Texas Advanced Computing Center's (TACC) new resource, Stampede2, is now in full production.
+The 18 petaflop national resource builds on the successes of the original Stampede system it replaces.

-Phase 2, scheduled for deployment in October 2017, will add approximately 50% of additional compute power to the system as a whole via the integration of 1,736 Intel Xeon (Skylake) nodes.
-When fully deployed, Stampede2 will deliver twice the performance of the original Stampede system.
+Phase 2, now deployed, has added approximately 50% of additional compute power to the system as a whole via the integration of 1,736 Intel Xeon (Skylake) nodes.
+Now fully deployed, Stampede2 will deliver twice the performance of the original Stampede system.

-Please note that Stampede2 is allocated in service units (SU)s.
-An SU is defined as 1 wall-clock node hour not core hours!
+Please note that Stampede2 is allocated in node-hour, NOT core-hour service units (SU)s.
+An SU is defined as 1 wall-clock node hour.